 Being aware of any food intolerance and other trigger foods so you can avoid or limit them will go a long way when it comes to preventing digestive issues and bloating.
 Some of the food culprits causing the most problems are highly fermented foods that aren’t easily digested in the small intestine.
 A group of carbohydrates known as the FODMAPS includes things like lactose from dairy products and fructose from fruit.
 In some people, these foods may be poorly absorbed in the small intestine and instead they move through to the large colon where they are fermented by the gut bacteria causing painful gas and uncomfortable stomach bloating.
 Other common foods to consider limiting include wheat, artificial sweeteners (sorbitol, xylitol, mannitol), sulfurous veggies (onions, garlic, Brussel sprouts) as well as high fiber foods.

-Last but not least, if you’re feeling off balance from all of the holiday indulgences, loading up on healthy bacteria like those found in the scientifically-proven and trusted Bio-K+ probiotics products can help to restore a healthy balance of the “good bacteria” in the gut.
-More good bacteria in your microbiome means less intestinal gas and less bloating plus it can help to normalize bowel movement and alleviate constipation - another major cause of uncomfortable bloating.
+Last but not least, if you’re feeling off balance from all of the holiday indulgences, loading up on healthy bacteria like those found in the scientifically-proven and trusted Bio-K+ probiotics products helps to support digestive health by adding beneficial bacteria in your gut and ultimately it may balance your gut microbiota.
+A balanced gut microbiota means less intestinal gas and less bloating.
 Given the clear link between probiotics and digestive health, choosing a premium quality and effective product like Bio-K+, created with a deep expertise in microbiome health, can truly make a difference in your health and quality of life!

 When it comes to the holidays and how to prevent holiday bloating, there’s no need to sit back and avoid your favorite indulgences completely.
 By paying attention to the tips and tools mentioned above you can take charge of your bloated stomach, leaving you to enjoy the season along with all of the festive cheer!